microsoft/dtdl-model-generator/README.md

     1. It serves as a holding-ground for our custom, complementary classes that help connect the dots between certain aspects of the generated model classes.
     2. In the event a user of the generator doesn't have their own project destination to place the generated classes, this project serves as a template for the user to start from.
 Our generator will inject the correct Namespace and Assembly information into the template project based on options passed into the Generator.
 - *Generator.Tests*: This is the test project that we use to test our generator.
-- *Generator.Tests.Generated*: This is an ouput project from our Generated that is produced when we run unit tests for our generator.
+- *Generator.Tests.Generated*: This project is produced when we run unit tests for our generator.
 Having this here also allows us to run unit tests against the generated models to ensure various functionality (like our custom equality implementations) are working as expected.

 ## ModelGeneratorOptions